itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 > [!NOTE]
 > Note: On some systems, the overlays may not mount quickly enough during boot requiring a middleware restart, but this can clobber app services if done during startup.
 >
-> If after boot `sudo bash spindown-fix.sh status` shows the overlays is did not mount, or if the apps service is not running after boot, run the Pre Init boot script with a delayed middleware restart:
+> If `sudo bash spindown-fix.sh status` shows the overlays is did not mount at boot, or if the apps service is not running after boot, run the boot script with a delayed middleware restart:
 >
 > ```bash
 > ENABLE_DELAYED_RESTART=yes DELAY_SECONDS=300 bash /path/to/spindown-overlay-mount.sh